-^{)} The underlying market categorisation of the market consumption data calculations has been updated compared to previous years and this affects the comparability of information stated in previous Annual and Sustainability Reports.
+^{)} The underlying market categorisation of the market consumption data calculations has been updated compared to previous years and this affects the comparability of information stated

 Sweden

 Sweden is the largest single market in the Nordic region, with a population of around 10.5 million people and almost one third of the total confectionery consumption.
 In 2023, the Swedish market recorded consumer sales of around SEK 18 bn, an increase compared to the prior year.